Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Derivation of the Gor'kov-Hedin Equations

 where we have made use of the chain rule and the definition of the vertex in Eq.~\ref{eq:vertexdefinition}.

 To establish the expression for the screened interaction, we start by identifying the electronic polarization as the variation of the density with respect to the total potential:

-Where we used the fact that ${G}_{\delta\alpha}\equiv{\mathcal{G}}^{00}_{\delta\alpha}$ to capture both the ordinary and the anomalous contributions to the polarizability that arise from the matrix products of Gor'kov Green's functions in Nambu space.
+Where we used the fact that ${G}_{\delta\alpha}\equiv{\mathcal{G}}^{00}_{\delta\alpha}$ to capture both the ordinary and the anomalous contributions to the polarizability that arise from the matrix products of Nambu Green’s functions.
 Now we may express the screened interaction as \begin{widetext}

 \end{widetext} We can further simplify this expression by solving for $w$, to obtain:

 To evaluate the response of the nuclei to the external perturbing field, we recognize that it is equivalent to response of the total density to a perturbation in the external source field that couples to the nuclei.
 That is,